metalbear-co/mirrord.dev/content/docs/faq/common-issues.md

  remote port.
 2. You're running with `network.incoming.mode` set to `mirror` on a cluster with a service mesh like Istio or Linkerd, which isn't currently supported.
 In this case, you should use the `--steal` flag instead.

-#### The deployed service traffic is stuck
+### The remote target stops receiving remote traffic
-When stolen incoming connections (page loading forever, timeout) and you're using mesh, you can try using this configuration to fix it:
+This can happen in some clusters using a service mesh when stealing incoming traffic.
+You can use this configuration to fix it:
 ```json
 {"agent": {"flush_connections": false}}
 ```